What is the UN General Assembly? Everything you need to know about UNGA 2023.

 What is UNGA?

 The UN General Assembly is the main legislative body of the United Nations but we might also use the term to refer to meetings of the legislative body.
-For example, the “78th UN General Assembly” (also known as UNGA 78) refers to the body’s major annual meeting which will take place in September 2023.
+For example, the “78th UN General Assembly” (also known as UNGA 78) refers to the body’s major annual meeting which took place in September 2023.

-What are the UNGA dates for 2023?
+What were the UNGA dates for 2023?

 What happens at UNGA?

 Heads of state and government leaders speak at the General Debate during High-Level Week at UNGA.
-Other major moments at UNGA 78 include the SDG Summit, the Climate Ambition Summit and the High-Level Meeting on Universal Health Coverage.
+Other major moments at UNGA 78 included the SDG Summit, the Climate Ambition Summit and the High-Level Meeting on Universal Health Coverage.

-UN Foundation experts are anticipating a major year for the UN General Assembly.
+UN Foundation experts anticipated a major year for the UN General Assembly.
 We’re halfway to our deadline for achieving the Sustainable Development Goals (SDGs).
-The SDG Summit will present an opportunity for the world to ramp up progress toward the Goals in the time we have left to the 2030 deadline.
-Other major topics under discussion will include climate action, pandemic preparedness and gender equality.
+The SDG Summit presented an opportunity for the world to ramp up progress toward the Goals in the time we have left to the 2030 deadline.
+Other major topics under discussion included climate action, pandemic preparedness and gender equality.
+Explore the quotes that defined UNGA 78 >>

 What are the Sustainable Development Goals?